grodansparadis/vscp-doc-spec/vscp_websocket.md

 **Note:** its is not allowed to have a username with a semicolon in the name.

+All fields in the AUTH1 response is separated with semicolons and the password field (after userid) is empty.
+Any of the other fields except "useid" may also be empty but they are still separated with semicolons.
+If they are sensible defaults should be set instead.

 The standard vscp password hash is calculated over `username:password`.

  - *userid* is the unique user id for this user.
  - *name* is the user name.
- - *password* is the hashed password for the user shown as stars.
+ - *password* is the hashed password for the user shown as stars or is empty.
  - *fullname* is the full name of the user.
  - *filtermask* is the filter/mask for this user shown as eight bytes separated with semicolon.
 This is the filter/mask that will be applied to incoming events for this user.
  - *rights* is a numerical value representing the rights for this user.